CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 !!! note
     All the data present in the computing environment will be deleted, and it will not be possible to retrieve them.
-You will delete the entire virtual workspace,       and your colleagues (or the other CCS project members) will lose their results and data imported to it.
+You will delete the entire virtual workspace,       and your colleagues (or the other CSC project members) will lose their results and data imported to it.
 For this reason, please get in touch with all the           project members and export all the results of your analysis from the virtual workspace, before deleting a virtual Desktop.

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595541-4efcbc00-d071-11eb-9e34-ad96e414f506.png">